jackamsterdam/Major-Project-MEAN-stack-Shopping-Online/README.md

 https://www.npmjs.com/~jackamsterdam

-Bonus- take notice of following features:
+Bonus- take notice of the following features:

 Correct use of Enums to populate select option fields instead of hard coding strings

-Reusable Shared components: products component cateogries component cart componennts and just passing Output to parents instead of duplicating components
+Reusable Shared components: products component, categories component, cart componennts and just passing Output to parents instead of duplicating components

-use of  custom pipes
+Use of  custom pipes

-added focus on register and login page on first input box

-object oriented thinking - using objects made out of classes instead of literal objects
+Object oriented thinking - using objects made out of classes instead of literal objects

 Used examples of both Forms Module as well as Reactive Forms in Angular